Conveniently located to serve Danville

 Procedures and Treatments for Vocal Cord Paralysis and Weakness

 The treatment of the condition depends on the cause and severity of the symptoms.
-Sometimes voice therapy can strengthen the vocal cords enough to improve breath control and sound of voice.
+Sometimes voice therapy can strengthen the vocal cords enough to improve breath control and the sound of the voice.
 Most of the time, surgery or injection is the best option.

 Vocal cord injections